How to Trust an App on iPhone

 Are External Apps Safe?

-Apps from trusted sources like AltStore and Scarlet are generally safe, but always verify the developer before installing.
+Apps from trusted sources like AltStore and Scarlet are generally safe, but verify the developer before installing them on your device.

 What to Do If an App Gets Revoked?